 - Discuss FDA’s jurisdiction and the reason for food, drug, and cosmetic laws

-- Define the various regulatory pathways available for the various biopharmaceutical products
+- Define the various regulatory pathways available for medical devices, including requirements for combination products, IVDs, and stand-alone software

-REGL.x410 replaced REGL.x404 Regulation of Medical Devices and Diagnostics.
-If you have declared candidacy using the former requirements, you will not need to take REGL.x410.
-If you are interested in declaring candidacy using the new requirements, please contact student services.
-Student services will guide you on the steps needed to request REGL.x404 earned credits to count towards the updated program requirements.
+REGL.x410 replaced REGL.X404 Regulation of Medical Devices and Diagnostics.
+If you have enrolled into the program using the former requirements, you will not need to take REGL.X410.
+If you are interested in establishing candidacy & enrolling into the program using the new requirements, please contact student services.
+Student services will guide you on the steps needed to request REGL.X404 earned credits to count towards the updated program requirements.

 Have a question about this course?